anandu06dev/ng4StarterKit/README.md

 -   **Do not** import shared modules into the root module or core module
 -   **Do not** import the core module more than once.
 Use dependency lookup hooks to prevent multiple instances of the core module

-**» Project Scaffolding**<br/>
+**» Project scaffolding**<br/>

 @TODO [text]
 @TODO [image]

 ## Services
 Singleton services are elementary artifacts in typical Angular applications.
 Most of the functionality that does not belong in a component would normally be added to services!
-Nevertheless, we will taxonomize our code basis in the direction of Domain-Driven Design, which embraces application-, domain- and infrastructure services.
+Nevertheless, we will taxonomize our code base in the direction of Domain-Driven Design, which embraces application-, domain- and infrastructure services.
 We will introduce the Repository pattern in flavor of pure Data Access Services or State Management Services that almost every Angular developer abides by.

 If we want to coordinate scope and lifetime of a service successfully we must adhere to a few practices: